netliferesearch/promptfinder/chrome-store-package/css/README.md

-# PromptFinder CSS Structure
+# DesignPrompts CSS Structure

-This document describes the CSS architecture for the PromptFinder Chrome extension.
+This document describes the CSS architecture for the DesignPrompts Chrome extension.

 ## Organization